-These relationship myths are so widespread, it’s no wonder most of us believe them.
+These relationship and online dating myths are so widespread, it’s no wonder most of us believe them.
 But doing so can be keeping you from the love and romance you desire with the man who is truly right for you.

 Relationship Myth #1: Giving = Getting

 We’ve all heard about the law of attraction that says if we put out a positive vibe and think positive thoughts, then we will get the same in return.
 The law of karma is also in the same vein: do good deeds and you will reap in kind.
 And while these two premises are valuable, they’re NOT the same as thinking that giving a lot to a man will somehow inspire him to do the same for you.

 You would think that in order to get more affection and romance from a man, you have to become more affectionate and romantic yourself.
 You might think that if you buy him gifts, tell him you love him first, cook for him, and offer him a lot of advice and encouragement that he will reciprocate.

 But here’s the interesting thing about men: they don’t fall in love because of how much they receive.
 And they don’t stay in love because you’re sacrificing a lot for them.

 Men fall in love when they are able to give to a woman.